psong11/farm-to-failure/README.md

 # How to Run
 1. Clone the repository
-2. Open index.html in a browser or run a local server
+2. Open index.html in a browser or run a local server (ideally through WebStorm or python3 -m http.server)